obvonage/deved-platform/content/blog/en/crash-course-create-virtual-agents-for-whatsapp-with-vonage-ai-studio.md

 💻Tech Tip💻: If you select "Audio", you can choose between a regular audio recording as well as the option to transcribe it to text.
 To transcribe the input, select the ASR symbol on the top right of the "Audio" box.

-## List messages and Reply buttons
+## List Messages and Reply Buttons

 The virtual assistant can also send out both list messages and reply buttons to enhance the user experience.
 You can enable this feature by simply clicking on the message type in the [Collect Input node](https://studio.docs.ai.vonage.com/whatsapp-chatbot/whatsapp-chatbot/nodes/collect-input).